 Worker Retention Ordinance

-The Worker Retention ordinance states that should any of the business types covered by the ordinances be sold or otherwise transfer to a new owner, all laid off employees who worked for the former owner must be notified of any open jobs for which they are qualified, in writing, and given a chance to accept or decline that position.
-When a business is sold or transferred the new owner must be given a list of all employees of the outgoing employer, along with their address, date of hire, and occupation classification.
+The Worker Retention ordinance states that should any of the business types covered by the ordinances be sold or otherwise transferred to a new owner, all laid off employees who worked for the former owner must be notified in writing of any open jobs for which they are qualified, and given a chance to accept or decline that position.
+When a business is sold or transferred the new owner must be given a list of all employees of the outgoing employer, along with their addresses, dates of hire and occupation classifications.
 The new employer then must hire from this list first for a period of six months after they are open to the public after the date of transfer.

-Employees who feel their employer has violated one of these new ordinances should give them written notice of their complaint and at least fifteen days to correct their actions.
+Employees who believe that their employer has violated one of these new ordinances should give the employer written notice of their complaint and at least fifteen days to correct their actions.
 After this has been done and the employer does not try to comply with the ordinances, the employee may be able to file a civil lawsuit against them to recover financial damages like lost income.
 The full text of the ordinances can be read here.